prometheus/prometheus/docs/configuration/configuration.md

 # Role of the targets to retrieve.
 Must be `services`, `tasks`, or `nodes`.
 role: <string>

-# The port to scrape metrics from, when `role` is nodes.
+# The port to scrape metrics from, when `role` is nodes, and for discovered
+# tasks and services that don't have published ports.
 [ port: <int> | default = 80 ]

 # The time after which the droplets are refreshed.